Selective Insurance Group, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualitySelective sells standard commercial, personal, excess and surplus (E&S), and flood insurance through independent retail agents and wholesale general agents, with standard commercial lines driving most premiums and the E&S segment growing.Medium-high
+Business qualitySelective sells standard commercial, personal, excess and surplus (E&S), and flood insurance through independent retail agents and wholesale general agents, with Standard Commercial Lines driving most premiums and the E&S segment contributing profitable specialty growth.Medium-high

 MoatThe moat comes from independent agent relationships, regional underwriting expertise, selective risk appetite, claims handling, and a 100-year operating history.
-This narrows if agents consolidate or move business to larger national carriers.Medium
+It narrows if agents consolidate or move business to larger national carriers.Medium

-Risk levelKey risks are catastrophe weather losses, claims cost inflation, commercial pricing cycle, small-cap liquidity, investment portfolio marks, and single-region weather concentration.Medium
+Risk levelKey risks are catastrophe weather losses, claims cost inflation, a slowing commercial pricing cycle, reserve development, single-region weather concentration, small-cap liquidity, and investment portfolio marks.Medium

-AI confidenceDescriptive confidence is medium-high from verified filings.
-Forecast confidence is lower because P&C insurance results at a regional carrier can change quickly with weather events and pricing shifts.Medium-high data confidence
+AI confidenceDescriptive confidence is high from verified filings and cross-checked market data.
+Forecast confidence is lower because P&C results at a regional carrier can change quickly with weather events, pricing shifts, and loss cost trends.Medium-high data confidence

-Investment certaintySelective is a credible regional P&C operator, but the current price near the 52-week high, small-cap size, catastrophe exposure, and competitive insurance cycle limit investment certainty.Medium-low
+Investment certaintySelective is a credible regional P&C operator with improving reported results, but the cooling premium environment, catastrophe exposure, small-cap size, and the stock trading below its 20-day moving average limit investment certainty.Medium-low

 SIGI AI stock forecast